 The College offers the following federal and state grant and loan programs to matriculated students enrolled in an approved degree granting program.
 Grant funds do not have to be paid back to the federal or state funding agency.

 Federal Pell Grants are limited to students with financial need, who have not earned their first bachelor's degree.
 Amounts can change yearly.
-The maximum Federal Pell Grant award for the 2017–18 award year (July 1, 2017, to June 30, 2018) is $5,920.
+The maximum Federal Pell Grant award for the 2018–19 award year (July 1, 2018, to June 30, 2019) is $6,095.
 The Pell Grant is offered based on your Expected Family contribution (EFC) and credit load for the semester.
 You are not required to attend full time.
 If you enroll in less than 12 credits, your Pell award will be prorated according to the student's enrolled credit load for that semester.
+Total credit load of less than 1 credit is not eligible to receive the Pell Grant.
 Student's receiving Federal aid must maintain satisfactory academic progress.
 You may not receive Federal Pell Grant funds from more than one school at a time.

 The annual SEOG amount is awarded based on a student's financial need, credit load and the federal allocation for the award year.
 Students are required to file a FAFSA.
 Students will be automatically considered for this grant while funds are available and the student meets the following criteria: